-Where to Find a Cool Vintage Girl Name
+Where to Find A Cool Vintage Girl Name

-Gone but Not Forgotten
+Gone But Not Forgotten

 The Roaring ‘20s were ripe with sassy nicknames.
 Comb through the Top 1000 and you’ll encounter dozens of nickname-names you’ve never even heard of, such as Sudie and Ludie (originally short for Susanna and Ludicia), and Verdie and Virgie (diminutives of Verity and Virginia).

-Lest you think unisex names are a modern-day trend, behold, the boyish names of the 1920s!
+Lest you think unisex names are a modern-day trend, behold, the boyish vintage girl names of the 1920s!
 Parents frequently gave their daughters masculine names that rival even today’s gender-neutral standards (ever met a girl named Harold?).

 Who knows, maybe in another hundred years we’ll see bunches of little girls named Thomas and Clifford and Edward.
 For now, stick with Theo, Clyde, and Eddie.

 The ‘20s have a leg up on the modern day when it comes to Japanese names though.
 1920 was the end of a Japanese population boom in the US, and as such, a significant number of traditional Japanese names made the Top 1000.